-The kidneys and bladder, the spleen and lymph nodes, the digestive system (including the liver) and the circulatory system all "clean house" as part of their normal bodily functions.
-There are many herbs that have traditionally been used to support the immune system, promote healthy liver function and encourage healthy digestion and elimination.
+The kidneys and bladder, the spleen and lymph nodes, the digestive system (including the liver), and the circulatory system all "clean house" as part of their normal bodily functions.
+Many herbs traditionally support the immune system, promote healthy liver function, and encourage healthy digestion and elimination.

-Liver Cleanse includes herbs traditionally used to deliver antioxidants and promote bile production to support detoxification.* Milk Thistle Seed, which is the primary ingredient, provides healthy support for the liver, and it also supports the elimination of waste products and the body's detoxification process.*
+Liver Cleanse includes herbs traditionally used to deliver antioxidants and promote bile production to support detoxification.* Milk Thistle Seed, which is the primary ingredient, provides healthy support for the liver and the elimination of waste products and the body's detoxification process.*

 Keeping the normal gastrointestinal bacteria in balance also helps the digestive system move at its natural smooth pace.
-The green hulls of Black Walnut and Pau D'arco Bark, a South American herb, both work to promote a healthy level of gut microbes, which play a role in both immunity and digestion.*
+The green hulls of Black Walnut, found in our Wormwood Black Walnut Supreme, promote a healthy level of gut microbes, which play a role in immunity and digestion.*